robi-mengs/project-nothing-personal/README.md

   compliance checklist for ethical IP research designed for academic review and startup adoption.

-  ### Key Findings: What is Demonstrated

-- **Search patterns expose secret projects**:
-  A founder’s evolving patent searches, from general (“blockchain”) to specific (“HIPAA-compliant blockchain auth”), create a clear trail that reveals their exact product roadmap, as shown in the *timeline visualization*.

-- **⚔️ Competitors can act on this trail**:
-  The simulation shows competitors can file defensive patents just **30 days after detecting the pattern**, potentially blocking the original innovator—mirroring real cases like *Waymo vs. Uber*.

-- **🛡️ Differential privacy effectively masks intent**:
-  By generalizing search terms (e.g., “authentication” → “security systems”) and adding statistical noise to result counts, the **protected queries hide critical implementation details** while preserving market insight.

-- **📊 Privacy vs. utility is tunable—and balanced**:
-  At **ε = 1.0 (recommended setting)**, the system delivers:
-  - **85% protection** against idea leakage
-  - **85% data utility** for strategic decisions
-  This balance makes it viable for real-world startup use.

-- **📈 Visual proof of protection**:
-  The side-by-side bar chart (“Raw vs. Protected Results”) confirms that:
-  - Raw searches expose a narrowing, high-intent trajectory
-  - Protected searches appear as **broad, stable interest** in a general tech area—**indistinguishable from background research**

-- **🧱 Synthetic data enables risk-free validation**:
-  Using fully artificial patent records, we **ethically and legally** demonstrated the threat and defense—without touching real USPTO data or risking founder privacy.

-- **💡 Strategic conclusion**:
-  **Differential privacy is not just a technical tool—it’s a business shield**.
-  Startups can now conduct essential IP research **without broadcasting their secret sauce**, preserving first-mover advantage and funding potential.

 ### Repository Structure
 <!-- Repository Structure -->
 ```text